WHY WE NEED TO PROCESS PERSONAL DATA

 HOW LONG WE KEEP PERSONAL DATA

 Malvern College Summer School will retain personal data securely (stored in our CRM system) and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Any sensitive personal data relating to parents and participants will be destroyed within 12 months of the end of the last course attended by the participant, unless they subsequently enroll for a new course.
+Any sensitive personal data relating to parents and participants will be destroyed within 12 months of the end of the last course attended by the participant unless they subsequently enroll for a new course.
 Credit/debit card details are only taken at the request of users, generally by telephone call, and are destroyed immediately if submitted on a form.
 They are never recorded on any Malvern College Summer School system.

 Incident reports and files relating to the safeguarding of children will need to be kept much longer, in accordance with specific legal requirements.
-It should also be noted that fully-selective deletion of data from the Malvern College Summer School Management Information Systems may not always be possible for technical reasons.
+It should also be noted that fully selective deletion of data from the Malvern College Summer School Management Information Systems may not always be possible for technical reasons.

 Individuals have various rights under Data Protection Law to access and understand personal data about them held by Malvern College Summer School, and in some cases ask for it to be erased or amended or for Malvern College Summer School to stop processing it, but subject to certain exemptions and limitations.

-Malvern College Summer School will endeavour to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time-limits, which is one month in the case of requests for access to information.
+Malvern College Summer School will endeavor to respond to any such written requests as soon as is reasonably practicable and in any event within statutory time limits, which is one month in the case of requests for access to information.
 Malvern College Summer School will be better able to respond quickly to smaller, targeted requests for information.
 If the request is manifestly excessive or similar to previous requests, Malvern College Summer School may ask you to reconsider or charge a proportionate fee, but only where Data Protection Law allows it.

 Data Protection Law provides you with the following rights: